fatyogi/epever-upower-tracer/README.md

 `apt install influxdb python-influxdb influxdb-client grafana`

-* Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console
+Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console

-* Add InfluxDB as a Data Source.
+Add InfluxDB as a Data Source.
 Influx DB should be set up with the following parameters:

-- ifuser = "grafana"
+- user = "grafana"
-- ifpass = "solar"
+- pass = "solar"
-- ifdb   = "solar"
+- db   = "solar"
-- ifhost = "127.0.0.1"
+- host = "127.0.0.1"
-- ifport = 8086
+- port = 8086

-* You can import SolarDashboard from [grafana/](grafana/) folder.
+At this point you can also import SolarDashboard from [grafana/](grafana/) folder.

+Use "solar" dataset to import the values from when setting up the console.

 Additional scripts
 ------------------